The Osaka Protocol

 Key Objectives

-The Parties to this Protocol pledge to:
+Committed to ongoing improvements towards the above objectives, the Parties to this Protocol pledge to:

-Drive initiatives that promote sustainable investment in digital education, skills training programs, and learning resources to ensure women and girls have equitable access to STEM education and career development opportunities.
+- STEM Education and Skills Drive initiatives that promote sustainable investment in digital education, skills training programs, and learning resources to ensure women and girls have equitable access to STEM education and career development opportunities.

-Foster an environment that supports organizational structures and policies accelerating women’s advancement in STEM sectors through inclusive leadership, hiring practices, mentorship programs, and dedicated support for women entrepreneurs and innovators.
+- Representation, Leadership, and Entrepreneurship Foster an environment that supports organizational structures and policies accelerating women’s advancement in STEM sectors through inclusive leadership, hiring practices, mentorship programs, and dedicated support for women entrepreneurs and innovators.

-Facilitate universal digital connectivity and inclusion by supporting sustained investment in infrastructure, affordable access, and digital services, with targeted support for underserved women and girls in rural and marginalized communities.
+- Digital Access and Inclusion Facilitate universal digital connectivity and inclusion by supporting sustained investment in infrastructure, affordable access, and digital services, with targeted support for underserved women and girls in rural and marginalized communities.

-Encourage comprehensive frameworks for developing and deploying unbiased, gender-responsive technologies through diverse representation, inclusive design principles, and robust governance mechanisms.
+- Ethical Technology Development Encourage comprehensive frameworks for developing and deploying unbiased, gender-responsive technologies through inclusive representation and design principles, and robust governance mechanisms.

 Timeline